 • children with ages between 6 and 12 years old have to pay 50% of the price of the standard fee;

 • in the case of children with an age below 6 years old, the issuance of the visa is free of charge;

 • Germany is the 2nd most important country for the issuance of the airport transit visa, after France.

 In 2018, the country received 1,447 application for the airport transit visa, out of which the authorities issued 1,224 documents.
 Foreigners who need more details on this type of visa are invited to address our immigration lawyer in Germany, who can offer information on any of the procedures involved in the issuance of the document.
-Do not hesitate to ask for our support if you are interested in German citizenship.
+Do not hesitate to ask for our support if you are interested in German residency.